hoppxi/zend/docs/content/cli/zend.md

+---
+title: "Zend CLI"
+date: 2025-08-29
+draft: false
+---

-# zend — Zend CLI
+# Zend CLI

 **zend** is a lightweight, cross-platform command-line tool to interact with **Zend**, a customizable browser homepage.
-Using zend, you can open your Zend homepage, manage configuration, and integrate it with your terminal workflow.
+You can open your homepage, manage configuration, and integrate it into your terminal workflow.

-## Features

-- Open your Zend homepage directly from the terminal
-- Apply temporary configuration overrides via JSON
-- Manage Zend YAML configuration files
-- Generate shell autocompletion scripts
-- Cross-platform support (Linux, macOS, Windows)
+---

 ## Installation